convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/google-map-components/map-marker.md

 Name | Description
 --- | ---
 Icon | Icon (the URL of the image) for the foreground.
-Leaving this field blank will place the default Google Map Maker Icon.
+Setting an empty string for this field will place the default Google Map Maker Icon.
 Latitude | Number : The Marker will be displayed at this latitude.
 Must be a 'number' jSON type (ex: 51.678418).
 Longitude | Number : The Marker will be displayed at this longitude.
 Must be a 'number' jSON type (ex: 7.809007).
 Title | The marker title.